Timothy Y. Loh

 | 罗宇乐 | تيموثي لوه |

-I hold a Bachelor of Science in Foreign Service (Culture & Politics) and a Master of Arts in Arab Studies, both from Georgetown University in Washington, DC.
-At the Center for Contemporary Arab Studies at Georgetown, I studied with Rochelle Davis, Fida Adely, and Sylvia Önder, and took classes through the Consortium at Gallaudet in sociolinguistics and Deaf studies.
+I hold a Bachelor of Science in Foreign Service (Culture & Politics) and a Master of Arts in Arab Studies, earned in an accelerated degree program at Georgetown University in Washington, DC.
+At the Center for Contemporary Arab Studies at Georgetown, I studied with Rochelle Davis, Fida Adely, and Sylvia Önder, and took classes through the Consortium at Gallaudet in sociolinguistics and Deaf Studies.
 I was also a Kathryn Davis Fellow for Peace (Arabic) in the summer of 2016.
 I am most influenced by the work of Michele Friedner, Laura Mauldin, Marcia Inhorn, Karen Nakamura, Sherine Hamdy, among others, and hope to produce work like theirs someday.

 Before returning to academia, I worked for Collateral Repair Project through the MENAR Fellowship, taught Middle Eastern history and introductory Chinese at King’s Academy, and coordinated Project SHINE for the LEAP Program.
 In my free time (hah!), I sing with Boston Found and I am a Fellow with the Addir Interfaith Dialogue Program at MIT this year.
 I was born and raised in Singapore, which I still call home.
 I am proficient in Levantine Arabic, American Sign Language (ASL), and Mandarin Chinese, and high-intermediate in French.